"It's not funny, Soul!"

 Maka snaps the laptop shut, giving Soul a dangerous glare.
 "Well, I think it's cute that our baby's growth is compared to food.
 What would you suggest they be compared to?"

 Recognizing the look in her eyes, Soul hastily relents, edging away from where he sat beside her on their couch ever so slightly.
 Ever since Maka found out she was pregnant a month ago, not much had changed.
 But lately her temper was getting shorter and that did not bode well for his head-he had seen stars the last time he earned a Maka chop.
-"I guess food isn't a bad comparison, if not slightly uncool."
+"I guess food isn't a bad comparison, if not weird as hell."

 Her eyes narrow.
-"What's so uncool about a kidney bean?"
+"What's so weird about a kidney bean?"

 The smash of "What to Expect When You're Expecting" into his head tells him that no, she hadn't.